Volunteer in Nepal – Highly affordable volunteer programs with IKPVA!!

 There are no hidden costs.
 Our programs to volunteer in Nepal are highly affordable and have the best cost x benefit than any other.

 IKPVA is an NGO based in a developing country.
 We are dedicated to helping you help others, at the lowest possible price.
 We aim to turn volunteering abroad more accessible in order to enable more people to help doing the really important work.

-Participants in our Nepal programs normally find US$ 50 to be sufficient for weekly expenses in the country.
+Participants in our programs to volunteer in Nepal normally find US$ 50 to be sufficient for weekly expenses in the country.

 The program fee should be paid to the host country and it is due 30 days before the project start date.